Authentication

 API key format, resolution order, and the role-based permission model.

-issued from Settings → API Keys in the web app.
-The same key works
+Settings → API Keys in the web app.
+One key works for the SDK, the pictograph CLI,

-for the SDK, the pictograph CLI, and direct REST calls.
+and direct REST calls.

 Use the key